 It is important that Being Open/Duty of Candour is applied in relation to assisting HM Coroner in investigations for inquest purposes.
 The Corporate Patient Safety Manager will share copies of Serious Incident and Clinical Review investigation reports, including statements and associated documentation with Her Majesty's Coroner for those incidents which are subject to inquest.
 Information will also be shared as part of 'Being Open/Duty of Candour' to other appropriate interested external stakeholders e.g. Health and Safety Executive, Police, CQC, Parliamentary and Health Service Ombudsman etc. Usually, the Being Open /Duty of Candour discussion and any investigation occur before the coroner's inquest.
-However, in certain circumstances, the Trust may consider it appropriate to wait for the coroner's inquest before holding the discussion with the bereaved families/carers as the coroner's report may help to complete the picture of events leading up to the patient/service user's death.
+However, in certain circumstances, the Trust may consider it appropriate to wait for the coroner's report may help to complete the picture of events leading up to the patient/service user's death.
 In any event an apology should be issued as soon as possible after the patient/service user's death, together with an explanation that the coroner's process has been initiated and a realistic timeframe of when the family/ carers will be provided with more information